Many Gypsy, Roma and Traveller young people feel that their culture and way of life is not recognised or affirmed within the education system.

 Books by Richard O'Neill

 Author and playwright, Richard O'Neill has written a serious of illustrated books with fantastic representation of Gypsy and Traveller characters.
-Look out for Polonius and The Pit Pony, Yokki and The Porno Gry, The Lost Homework, and Ossiri and The Bala Mengro.
+Look out for Polonius and The Pit Pony, Yokki and The Porno Gry, The Lost Homework, The Can Caravan, and Ossiri and The Bala Mengro.

 Purchase this book to celebrate 'World Funfair Month 2021'.
 Follow Mary Ann and her travelling Showmen family as they defend their yard from developers.
 The generations work together to help everyone understand that Grandad Henry is right: ‘not all treasure glistens’.